LEGO Valentines you can make at home with edible Legos and a free printable to use for Valentine’s Day! These are just adorable!

 I love to make fun crafts for Valentine’s Day, and create fun and inexpensive Valentines for my kids to bring to School too.
 This year we decided to go with Lego Valentines and we made them ourselves at home, it was really fun!
 If your child is a big Lego fan, this is a great Valentine’s Day craft to do and a yummy treat their friends will enjoy.
-Here is the recipe for edible Legos and a free Lego printable for your Valentines. (originally published 2/16)
+Here is the recipe for edible Legos and a free Lego printable for your Valentines. (originally published 2/16, affiliate links present)

 You really only need a few ingredients to make these edible LEGO men and pieces.
 Of course it does require using the stove and the mixture does get rather hot so making it will require our help….but the kids can pop them out when they are done!

 We had some left over after we filled all the molds we had so I put parchment paper on a cookie sheet and poured the rest on there to harden, then you can shatter that piece and use as decorations in cupcakes, or just eat.

 These are fun LEGO Valentines to make at home that are really inexpensive to do and your kids will surely be the talk of the classroom with this one!

 Before you go I want you to sign up for my free newsletter!!
 You will get all my new recipes emailed to you a few times a week that will help with meal planning for the week.

 Want to see a few of my favorite things that I am totally obsessed with??
 Take a peek and see how many you might already have…twinsies!